akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 not supported for Akka Edge are:

 * It requires gRPC connectivity in both directions between the replicas.
-* The overhead of CRDT metadata may become to large when there are many 100s of replicas, or if the replicas dynamically change over time.
+* The overhead of CRDT metadata may become too large when there are many 100s of replicas, or if the replicas dynamically change over time.

 That said, if you can overcome these restrictions it can be a good fit also for edge use cases.
-You might have a network topology that allow establishing connections in both directions (e.g. VPN solution) and you might not have that many edge services.
+You might have a network topology that allows establishing connections in both directions (e.g. VPN solution) and you might not have that many edge services.
 The latter can also be mitigated by strict filters so that not all entities are replicated everywhere.